saschagrunert/kubernix/README.md

 [1]: https://kubernetes.io

-Moving pictures are worth more than a thousand words, so here is a short demo:
+Moving pictures are worth more than thousand words, so here is a short demo:

 ![demo](.github/kubernix.svg)